State Aid for Library Construction Program

 - Contractor quote or quotes showing total project cost

-- A preliminary funding level has been approved by the OWWL Library System.
+- A preliminary funding level is approved by the OWWL Library System.

 Action:

-Submit conservative, well-documented cost estimates.
-Incomplete Intents carry a high risk of rejection.
+Submit conservative and well documented cost estimates.
+Incomplete submissions carry a high risk of rejection.

 Application portal